 If you notice your teenager has been angrier or more irritable than usual, don’t skirt the issue.
 Instead, let them know you’ve noticed something is wrong and invite them to talk when they’re ready.
 “I can tell you’re feeling upset.
 I’d really like to help.
 Can we make time to talk?”
-If your child seems resistant, take a step back and wait, says Colin De Miranda, ACSW, a clinical social worker at the Child Mind Institute.
+If your child seems resistant, take a step back and wait, says Colin De Miranda, ACSW, a clinical social worker.
 “Leave the door open but don’t force it.
 Instead I’d recommend saying something like, “I can see you’re really angry right now and it doesn’t look like you want to talk.
 I’ll be in the other room when you’re ready.”

 Validate and show respect

 When your child is ready to talk let them know you take their feelings seriously.
 “The absolute number one thing is validation,” says Dr. Allerhand.
 “Our emotions are a communication tool.
 They let the other people know how we feel and help us get our needs met.”
 Teenage problems can seem silly or overdramatic to adults, but to your child, the feelings they cause are real and painful.
 When your child expresses anger about something, be careful not to minimize or dismiss it.
 Instead, acknowledge how they’re feeling — “That sounds so upsetting”— and do your best to ask questions and listen without passing judgement or trying to “solve” the problem.